-Students demonstrate advanced professional practice skills by organizing, planning, and implementing their thesis exhibition.
-Students also complete an Artist Statement and Artist Talk, during which they must articulate the major concepts, aims, and contemporary context of their own work.
+Students demonstrate advanced professional practice skills by organizing, planning and implementing their thesis exhibition.
+Students also complete an artist statement and an artist talk, during which they must articulate the major concepts, aims and contemporary context of their own work.
 Corequisite: VART 402.
-Offered annually spring semester.
-(1 semester hour)
+Offered annually in the spring semester.
+(1 sem. hr.)

-WELLS LEARNING COMMONS COURSES
+WELLS CORE COURSES